sitegeist/Sitegeist.FusionLinkPrototypes/README.md

 ### `Sitegeist.FusionLinkPrototypes:ModuleUri`

 Built a URI to a backend module.
-This allows to link between backend modules
+This allows to link between backend modules !!!
+For links to the Neos content module read the dedicated [section](#linking-to-the-neos-content-module) !!!

 - `module` (string) The module path (e.g. `content` or `management/sites`)
 - `controller` (string) The controller name (e.g. `Registration`)